wangfowen/owenwangdotcom/_posts/2013-10-17-overpaid-syndrome.md

 It took overpaid syndrome to learn how to enjoy more of life but I don't think you have to be overpaid to apply the lessons here.
 Though of course it's always easier to make such claims when I'm on the other side of the fence.

-Next time I'm back for an internship, and the overpaid syndrome returns, I'll know to be more mindful but I won't stop from embracing it.